geokkjer/blog/content/Ubuntu 21.10 quick look.md

 tags = ["how-to", "Linux", "Ubuntu", "beginner", "quick look", "GNOME"]
 +++

-# Let's take a look the intall process for
+# Let's take a look the install process for
 # [Ubuntu 21.10](https://releases.ubuntu.com/21.10/)

 Ubuntu is one of the most popular Linux distributions.
 The first release was 04.10 back in 2004.
 It started as a project to make debian more user friendly.
 They follow a six month release schedule with a long-term support release every two years.
 The current long-term release is the 20.04 version.